Connecting the Dots in News Analysis: Bridging the Cross-Disciplinary Disparities in Media Bias and Framing: A Critical Review of Current Practices in NLP and Social Science

-In addition, communication science studies often \textit{correlate features of news reports with extra-textual information to formulate or validate their hypotheses} (see also \citealp{hamborg-etal-2019-automated}).
-For example, \citet{mccarthy-etal-2008-assessing} investigate whether the media is ideologically biased in reporting about demonstration events.
-They track media coverage of protests during the transition period from communism in Belarus by considering features like the size of the protest, sponsors' status, and number of arrests, and examine their correlation with the event's media coverage.
-Similarly, \citet{gentzkow-shapiro-2010-what} investigate media bias by calculating citations of different media outlets by think tanks, and correlating those statistics with the number of times that members of the U.S.\ Congress mentioned the same groups.
-Here, we see a stark disconnect between largely {\it local} frame modelling in NLP but a strong dominance on {\it dynamic} and {\it global} questions raised in communication studies.
-Social science research provides a lens through which to consider NLP methodology, and its insistence on considering each sample in isolation.
-We argue that learning from signals like the use of metaphoric or technical (legal) language, the correlation with informative features like sources integrated in the report, and the role of the audience and journalist's cultural background in the story all contribute to news framing and bias analysis.
+Communication science studies often \textit{correlate features of news reports with extra-textual information to formulate or validate their hypotheses}.
+For example, \citet{mccarthy-etal-2008-assessing} assess media bias in reporting on demonstrations.
+They examine media coverage of protests during Belarus's transition from communism, considering factors like protest size, sponsors' status, arrests, and their correlation with media coverage.
+Similarly, \citet{gentzkow-shapiro-2010-what} investigate media bias by calculating think tank citation frequencies in media outlets and correlating them with U.S.\ Congress members mentioning the same groups.